DJMont22/Easy-Tile-2D/README.md

 A Simple asset maker working off a grid from a loaded png .
 ( Open Source Free ) Beta v1
 User friendly super easy tile art maker / collision adder for pygame ( can export png for other games, Ui design and much more...)

-***right now you can only use one loaded png per project so if you want to edit/add from a different tile sheet export png then load up a new project with the new png you wish to utilize.(Update for this in the next beta , just wanted to get it out there.)
 **
 ================================================================